farmera/sare_grant/study_methods.md

 on in the season a flight like this might quickly point out regions of the field that are underdeveloped or damaged.
 While these results are certainly useful and can be achieved for a few hundred dollars and perhaps a weekend of practice, they are largely __qualitative__ and __not quantitative__.
 If the goal was to determine more precisely a general pattern over time then this method would present challenges.
-Using a kite or a balloon these images would be hard to replicate at this exact height and angle without effort.
-Since one of our stated goals was to accurately determine crop trends over time using low cost methods.
+While not impossible, it is difficult to replicate the exact height and vantage point of a image taken during a flight with a kite or a balloon.
+On another day under different conditions these images would be hard to precisely duplicate.
+Since one of our stated goals was to accurately determine crop trends over time using low cost methods we decided to look at other methods.

 The final results of our study are presented in [Section 8](study_results_balloons.md) and [Section 9](readme_resources/study_results_drones.md).